Chinese property sector crisis (2020–present): Chinese government responses

-In a statement on 31 August 2021, Evergrande warned it would default on its debts if it failed to raise enough cash to cover them.
-At the time, Evergrande was China's most indebted real estate developer, and has several large bond payments to make for the foreseeable future.
-On 24 September, Evergrande missed off-shore bond payments totalling US$83.5 million.
+Missed payments in September

+On 24 September 2021, Evergrande missed off-shore bond payments totalling US$83.5 million.
 While the company had 30 days to avoid defaulting on the debt, analysts felt it was unlikely to manage doing so.
 On 12 October, Evergrande missed payments on three offshore bonds which totalled US$148 million.
 By this date, the developer had missed five bond payments during the crisis.
 On 20 October, Evergrande paid off US$83.5 million worth of interest in order to avoid a default on the 24 September bonds.
-On 10 November 2021, Evergrande defaulted on 3 additional bonds after missing the grace period for interest payments, but reportedly fulfilled the payments after the deadline.

-Attempted asset sales
+Evergrande's attempted asset sales

-In order to raise capital, the group has started to sell off some of its assets.
+In order to raise capital, the group started to sell off some of its assets.
 On 29 September 2021, the company sold a 20% stake in Shengjing Bank, retaining 15%, raising 10 billion RMB (US$1.5 billion).
 On 4 October 2021, the Cailian Press reported that rival Hopson Development was set to buy a 51% stake in the Evergrande Property Services subsidiary for around US$5 billion.
 On the same day, Evergrande froze its shares on the Hong Kong Stock Exchange, citing a "possible general offer" in the near future, but until 20 October had not unfrozen them nor made announcements about the offer.

 On 20 October, they announced that the deal had fallen through and applied to reopen trading on its shares.
-Except for a stake in a regional bank, as of that date “there has been no material progress on sale of assets of the group” according to Evergrande.
+Except for a stake in a regional bank, as of that date "there has been no material progress on sale of assets of the group" according to Evergrande.
 In response, shares fell 13.6%.